 Step 4: Pasting the selector to expert mode

-At this point, head over to your Stillio account, add this URL - https://www.usa.gov/branches-of-government, and turn-on the expert mode option.
-Where you see Click, paste the selector you had copied earlier.
+At this point, head over to your Stillio account, add this URL - https://www.usa.gov/branches-of-government and turn on the expert mode option.
+Paste the selector you had copied earlier into the "Click" field.
 It should look something like this:

 Adding this webpage with the current settings will cause our render engine to click the selected element and hence render it like this:

 Congratulations! 🎉🎉🎉 Now we are successfully clicking that element before taking our screenshot.
 Remember that this technique can be used to click any element on the page e.g newsletter pop-ups, subscription pop-ups, or any unwanted element interfering with your screenshots.